Dave Leduc: Early life

 Born in Gatineau, Leduc starting playing baseball at a young age.
 In 2005, Leduc represented Outaouais in Baseball at the Summer Quebec Games in Amos and won the bronze medal.
 He also played in the United States as a pitcher.
 In 2011, at nineteen years old, Leduc was managing a nightclub in Ottawa and owned a limousine company.
+He also worked as a mortgage development manager at the Laurentian Bank of Canada.